Abraham’s Bosom Was Never About Geography

 The tragedy is not missing information.

-It’s refusing revelation.
+It is refusing revelation.

 The Quiet Warning Still Stands

-It’s about who listens while they’re alive.
+It is about who listens while they are alive.

 If someone has already decided not to hear,

-even resurrection won’t change their mind.
+even resurrection will not change their mind.

-That’s not cynicism.
+That is not cynicism.

-And it leaves us with a far more searching question than speculation ever could:
+And it leaves us with a far more searching question than speculation ever could.